kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In this tutorial we try to show the flexibility of the least squares fit routine in :mod:`kmpfit` by showing examples and some background theory which enhance its use.
-The *kmpfit* module is an excellent tool to demonstrate features of the least squares fitting theory.
-It is a Python module so the examples are simple and almost self explanatory.
+The *kmpfit* module is an excellent tool to demonstrate features of the (non-linear) least squares fitting theory.
+The code examples are all in Python.
+They are not complex and almost self explanatory.
 The C-based fit routine *kmpfit* has many similar aspects in common with SciPy's Fortran-based :func:`scipy.optimize.leastsq` function, but its interface is more friendly and flexible and it is a bit faster.
 It has also additional routines to calculate confidence intervals.

-A least squares fit method is an algorithm that minimizes a so called *objective function* for N data points :math:`(x_i,y_i), i=0, ...,N-1`.
+A least squares fit method is an algorithm that minimizes a so-called *objective function* for N data points :math:`(x_i,y_i), i=0, ...,N-1`.
 These data points are measured and often :math:`y_i` has a measurement error that is much smaller than the error in :math:`x_i`.
 Then we call *x* the